 Required Courses

-(for admission to

-schools of medicine) Semester Hours

-Chemistry 101-102.
-General Chemistry8

-Chemistry 209-210.
-Organic Chemistry 8
+(for admission to schools of medicine) Semester Hours Chemistry 101-102.
+General Chemistry8 Chemistry 209-210.
+Organic Chemistry8 Biology 130.

-Biology 130.
 General Biology4

 Biology 212.
 Introduction to Animal

-Biology4

-Physics 211-212.
-General Physics or

-221-222 General Physics/Calculus8

-English 102.
-Composition3

-Mathematics 141.
-Pre-Calculus

-Algebra and Trigonometry3

-English (a literature course)

-Linguisti (a merature course)

 It is essential that each student planning to seek admission to a school of medicine be aware of the specific admission requirements for that particular medical school.
 Requirements vary.
 Full information is available in the annual publication of the Association of American Medical Colleges, Medical School Admission Requirements.